codeforsanjose/SJPL-MealTally/README.md

 ## Running the web app locally

+1. Clone this repo, then cd into SJPL-MealTally and `npm install`

+2. Install Cordova `sudo npm install -g cordova` and Ionic `sudo npm install -g ionic`

-1. Start the express server in one CLI tab (e.g. Terminal for macOS):
+3. Start the express server in one CLI tab (e.g. Terminal for macOS):
 ```
 $ MONGODB_URI=∆ node server.js
 ```